cs4241-21a/final_project/README.md

 **Design Acievements**
-Design Achievement 1: (5 points) How site use CRAP principles in the Non-Designer's Design Book readings Which element received the most emphasis (contrast) on each page?
+Design Achievement 1:
+(5 points) How site use CRAP principles in the Non-Designer's Design Book readings Which element received the most emphasis (contrast) on each page?

 The elements that received the most contrast were my buttons and title.
 They were what I wanted the user attention to be drawn to.
 Information about what they could do and how they can do it is the users main priority.
 I used dark blue for the title and black for the buttons because they contrasted the white background really well.
 In my log in page I also made the register and login buttons have a colored background.
 This is so the user can immediately locate them and use them.
 I had grey boxes in the login page to represent what sections were for login or registering, so the user could more easily differentiate between the two.
 Lastly I left the background white(on my login page and page with data) so the user would focus more on the application which they would be using, and not getting distracted by unnecessary images or colors.

 How did you use proximity to organize the visual information on your page?

 I used proximity to organize the visual information on your page by grouping together items that were related to one another.
 On my login page I had the user login information all together inside a box.
 This allowed the user to find everything he needed about logging in quickly.
 I also had the registration information all together inside a box.
 This allowed the user to find everything he needed about registering quickly.
 Putting these items in my logging page together also reduced clutter.
 In my page with the user data I grouped together all the information of a single contact together.
-In the user data page, I also grouped up the title with the table so the user knows exactly what they can put into the table, and what might not be allowed(such as duplicate contacts).
+In the user data page, I also grouped up the title with the table so the user knows exactly what they can put into the table.

 What design elements (colors, fonts, layouts, etc.) did you use repeatedly throughout your site?